Aaron98990/ways-of-the-game/goals.md

 >
 >   - goal kick, corner kick, throw-in or goal
 >
-> - Guidelines for Match Officals
+> - Guidelines for Match Officials

-Law 6.6 - Assistant referee signals does not offer a signal for a goal or kickoff but the Guidelines for Match Officals offers guidance.
+Law 6.6 - Assistant referee signals does not offer a signal for a goal or kickoff but the Guidelines for Match Officials offers guidance.

 > [Assistant referees] indicate when:
 >